Medicine and Surgery Course Details

 Second-year Courses

-The second-year lectures constitute the basis of ;
+The second-year lectures constitute the fundamentals of ;

 Fourth-year Courses